 Along with the kids, we enjoy petting the donkey, rabbits and goats and watching the ducks, geese, and chickens.

-NOTE: Photo below.
-Terracotta jugs are buried everywhere in the soil.
-They are buried in the ground to absorb water which can then be used to water crops.
-There is a water shortage (some say a crisis) in San Miguel.
-We learn from a member of the NGO that they must soon dig a well.
-Until now they have gotten by, by practicing water collection and conservation.
+in the ground to absorb water which can then be used to water crops.
+There is a water shortage (some say a crisis) in San

 We visit Via Organica at other times too.
 Mirna likes to buy her herb starter plants there and we like shopping for the organic food products in their store.
 The story of our pulque experience there may be told later.
 Suffice it to say, hell may freeze over before either Mirna or I drink it again, while Paul was unaffected by its powers.

-Last Week of September - St Michaels Day (La Alborada) - we skip this festival as the celebrations start at midnight with four different brass band processions converging at the Jardin in Centro at about 03:30 hours.
+Last Week of September - St Michaels Day (La Alborada) - we skip the first part of this festival as the celebrations start at midnight with four different brass band processions converging at the Jardin in Centro at about 03:30 hours.
 At about this time, the mojigangas show up and then the fireworks and music begin at about 04:00 hours and go on beyond sunrise and are heard all over the city.
 St Michael the Archangel is the patron saint of San Miguel.
 He is a spiritual warrior in the battle of good versus evil, a protector of police, soldiers, grocers, radiologists, and children.
 The beautiful Parroquia is the Church of St. Michael the Archangel.
 He is spotted in street art and statuary throughout the city.

 Another part of La Alborada is the offering of Xuchiles.
 Indigenous peoples from all over the state head to San Miguel.
 The night before there is a pre-arranged overnight gathering area for feasting, singing, dancing, and making offerings.
 The next day these are carried to the Parroquia, where they stand for a week or more.